-In October 2010, a separate purported class action lawsuit was filed against MGIC by the same loan applicant in the same District Court in which the above-referenced DOJ complaint was filed.
-In this separate lawsuit, the loan applicant alleged that MGIC discriminated against her and certain proposed class members on the basis of sex and familial status when MGIC underwrote their loans for mortgage insurance.
+In October 2010, a purported class action lawsuit was filed against MGIC in the U.S. District Court for the Western District of Pennsylvania by a loan applicant on whose behalf a now-settled action we previously disclosed had been filed by the U.S. Department of Justice.
+In this lawsuit, the loan applicant alleged that MGIC discriminated against her and certain proposed class members on the basis of sex and familial status when MGIC underwrote their loans for mortgage insurance.
 In May 2011, the District Court granted MGIC's motion to dismiss with respect to all claims except certain Fair Housing Act claims.
-On April 30, 2012, the parties submitted to the District Court a Memorandum of Understanding containing the terms and conditions of a proposed settlement of the lawsuit.
-Under the Memorandum of Understanding, MGIC would create a settlement fund of \$500,000 (in addition to the settlement fund created in the DOJ lawsuit referenced above) to pay claims of certain members of the proposed class, would pay the class representative an incentive fee of \$7,500, and would pay an as yet undetermined amount of attorneys' fees to class counsel.
-Any monies remaining in the settlement fund following the complete administration of the claims process in the case would be returned to MGIC.
-The Memorandum of Understanding is intended to guide the parties' subsequent good faith settlement negotiations, but is not binding on the parties.
-In addition, any definitive settlement agreement reached by the parties would require final approval by the District Court.
-Based on the facts known at this time, we do not foresee the ultimate resolution of this case having a material adverse effect on us.
+On July 2, 2012, the District Court granted preliminary approval for a class action settlement of the lawsuit.
+The proposed settlement creates a settlement class of 265 borrowers.
+Under the terms of the proposed settlement, MGIC is required to deposit \$500,000 into an escrow account to fund possible payments to affected borrowers.
+In addition, MGIC will pay the named plaintiff an "incentive fee" of \$7,500 and pay class counsels' fees of \$337,500.
+Any funds remaining in the escrow account after payment of all claims approved under the procedures established by the settlement will be returned to MGIC.
+The settlement is contingent upon the District Court's final approval.

 Five previously-filed purported class action complaints filed against us and several of our executive officers were consolidated in March 2009 in the United States District Court for the Eastern District of Wisconsin and Fulton County Employees' Retirement System was appointed as the lead plaintiff.
 The lead plaintiff filed a Consolidated Class Action Complaint (the "Complaint") in June 2009.
-Due in part to its length and structure, it is difficult to summarize briefly the allegations in the Complaint but it appears the allegations are that we and our officers named in the Complaint violated the federal securities laws by misrepresenting or failing to disclose material information about (i) loss development in our insurance in force, and (ii) C-BASS (a former minorityowned, unconsolidated, joint venture investment), including its liquidity.
+Due in part to its length and structure, it is difficult to summarize briefly the allegations in the Complaint but it appears the allegations are that we and our officers named in the Complaint violated the federal securities laws by misrepresenting or failing to disclose material information about (i) loss development in our insurance in force, and (ii) C-BASS (a former minority-owned, unconsolidated, joint venture investment), including its liquidity.
 The Complaint also named two officers of C-BASS with respect to the Complaints' allegations regarding C-BASS.
 Our motion to dismiss the Complaint was granted in February 2010.
 In March 2010, plaintiffs filed a motion for leave to file an amended complaint.
 Attached to this motion was a proposed Amended Complaint (the "Amended Complaint").
 The Amended Complaint alleged that we and two of our officers named in the Amended Complaint violated the federal securities laws by misrepresenting or failing to disclose material information about C-BASS, including its liquidity, and by failing to properly account for our investment in C-BASS.
 The Amended Complaint also named two officers of C-BASS with respect to the Amended Complaint's allegations regarding C-BASS.
-The purported class period covered by the Amended Complaint began on February 6, 2007 and ended on August 13, 2007.
-The Amended Complaint sought damages based on purchases of our stock during this time period at prices that were allegedly inflated as a result of the purported violations of federal securities laws.
-In December 2010, the plaintiffs' motion to file an amended complaint was denied and the Complaint was dismissed with prejudice.
-In January 2011, the plaintiffs appealed the February 2010 and December 2010 decisions to the United States Court of Appeals for the Seventh Circuit; during oral argument before the Appeals Court regarding the case on January 12, 2012, the plaintiffs confirmed the appeal was limited to issues regarding C-BASS.
-On April 12, 2012, the Appeals Court affirmed the dismissals by the District Court.
-The plaintiffs are entitled to seek review of the Appeals Court decision by the U.S. Supreme Court.
-In June 2011, the plaintiffs filed a motion with the District Court for relief from that court's judgment of dismissal on the ground of newly discovered evidence consisting of transcripts the plaintiffs obtained of testimony taken by the Securities and Exchange Commission in its now-terminated investigation regarding C-BASS.
-We are opposing this motion and the matter is awaiting decision by the District Court.
-We are unable to predict the ultimate outcome of these consolidated cases or estimate our associated expenses or possible losses.
-Other lawsuits alleging violations of the securities laws could be brought against us.
+The Complaint was dismissed and the motion to file the Amended Complaint was denied.
+These decisions were affirmed by the Appeals Court in April 2012.
+In early July 2012, the plaintiffs re-filed a motion with the District Court for relief from that court's judgment of dismissal on the ground of newly discovered evidence consisting of transcripts the plaintiffs obtained of testimony taken by the Securities and Exchange Commis